hmakelin/gisnav/docs/pages/developer_guide/sitl_environment/docker.md

 ### Disable AppArmor for ArduPilot SITL

+> dbus[33]: The last reference on a connection was dropped without closing the connection.
+This is a bug in an
+> application.
+See dbus_connection_unref() documentation for details.
+Most likely, the application was supposed to call
+> dbus_connection_close(), since this is a private connection.
+D-Bus not built with -rdynamic so unable to print a
+> backtrace

 **Caution advised**: Possibly needed if using `--network host`: If QGroundControl or Gazebo do not seem to be starting when running the containers, you may need to run them image with `--security-opt apparmor:unconfined` or `--privileged` options.